 In the 1870s, as gold was discovered in the Black Hills, the U.S. government attempted to annex parts of this region and relocate the Sioux to agencies.
 While some Sioux agreed, others resisted, becoming known as ‘hostile’ bands.
 This led to renewed conflict, culminating in the Battle of the Little Bighorn in 1876.

-The 1880s saw significant hardship in the region, including the extinction of buffalo by 1881 and a severe starvation crisis by 1884, resulting in over 300 Assiniboine deaths at the Wolf Point sub-agency due to inadequate food and medical supplies.
+The 1880s saw significant hardship in the region, including the extinction of buffalo by 1881 and a severe starvation crisis by 1884.
+Over 300 Assiniboine died at the Wolf Point sub-agency due to inadequate food and medical supplies.

 The rations the government provided to the reservations were inadequate to meet the tribes’ needs, leading to widespread suffering across the reservation.
 The situation was worsened by exceptionally harsh winters.

-The initial challenges the reservation faced were compounded by constant changes in agency leadership and minimal enhancements in services.
-The negotiations in the winter of 1886-87, culminating in the ratification of the Act on May 1, 1888, set the contemporary boundaries of the reservation.
+Negotiations in the winter of 1886-87 culminated in the Act of May 1, 1888, which set the contemporary boundaries of the reservation.

 Further hardships arrived with the Fort Peck Allotment Act of 1908, which allowed for the survey and allotment of reservation lands, offering 320 acres to each eligible Indian, with surplus lands opened to non-Indian homesteaders.